matiasbenedetto/a11y-blocks-test/README.md

 - Reports the results

 ## ▶️ Instructions
+- Start your WordPress test site
+- Activate the theme you want to use to run the tests
-Clone this repo
+- Clone this repo

-Move to the repo folder:
+- Move to the repo folder:

 `cd a11y-blocks-test`

-Install dependecies:
+- Install dependecies:

 `npm install`

-Run the tests with your WordPress credentials:
+- Run the tests with your WordPress credentials:

 `WP_BASE_URL=http://localhost:4759 WP_USERNAME=admin WP_PASSWORD=password npm run test`